 But the things I want you to take out of this section is that Australia is a member of the five eyes, the nine eyes, and the fourteen eyes countries.
 Yes, it's one of the core countries of the 5 Eyes Alliance.

 Australia also REQUIRES their telecommunication companies to store user data for 2 years.
-In fact, there have been cases about Australian law enforcement accessing such information!
+In fact, there have been cases of Australian law enforcement accessing such information!

 I can't say that your privacy will be ensured the moment it gets to the eyes of Australia because it participates in the intelligence-sharing agreements.